sherifcodeur/Galo-CLI/README.md

 #### Mongoose :

 - Make the package.json with `npm init`
-- Install some important libraries `npm install express dotenv`
+- Install some important libraries `npm install express dotenv pluralize`
 - install mongoose with `npm install mongoose`
 - Create the server file : _see the server command_
-- Create the database connection file
+- Create the database connection file _see the database command_
 - create the special files : gitignore readme and env files

 - Now you can create models controllers and other files